Notice 09 February 2024

 Dr. Alex Goodwin, Chair email@example.com 08 June 2023

-More information here on the village website.
+Updates and information can be found here on the village website.

 Like many rural villages we have a perennial poo problem and, whilst additional notices help a little, there are times when the actions (or non-actions) of a tiny minority undoes all the good that the vast majority of our dog walking community conscientiously do every single day.
 We talked about this at the March and May parish council meetings, and here’s where we’re at: